The Avro Vulcan in RAF Service

 The first British fusion weapon, Violet Club, whose exterior appearance was much like the Blue Danube, was never carried by the Vulcan, due to several problems.
 See The Aviation Trivia Blogspot for details.

-In 1959, Blue Danube was replaced by Yellow Sun Mk1, a boosted fission weapon with a yield of about 500KT
+In 1959, Blue Danube as a strategic deterrent was replaced by Yellow Sun Mk1, a boosted fission weapon.
+Althouh the Green Grass warhead was never tested it was believed to have a yield of about 400KT.

-Yellow Sun Mk2, a pure fusion weapon with a yield of 1MT was introduced in 1961 and was withdrawn in 1970.
+Yellow Sun Mk2, a pure fusion weapon with a yield of 1.1MT was introduced in 1961 and was withdrawn in 1970.

 Yellow Sun Mk1 Nuclear Bomb